mhrons/mhrons.github.io/docs/pv_smooth.md

 CapEx = initial investment to PV smoothing.
 OpEx = regular (e.g. yearly) costs necessary for its uninterrupted operation.
 CapEx of "Hybrid with BESS” system include 90% of the BESS capacity reserved for storage, 10% for smoothing.
 The greater from (CapEx, interval * OpEx) defines the cost of PV smoothing for a given service interval.
 However, when the smoothing uses >1 accumulation technologies concurrently, the service interval has to be fixed before calculating OpEx.
 (Reason: Given the service interval, the two technologies with different wear-outs can be optimally mixed.)
 We have cost-optimized the IPLPF smoothing for a large-scale PV plant by mixing 2 accumulation technologies, concurrently operating during 15 years of service.
 The
 [hybrid supercapacitor](https://www.sciencedirect.com/science/article/abs/pii/S1364032118307299)
- technology (HSC) is under development, combining the advantages of EDLC & RedOx technologies.
+ technology (HSC) combines advantages of EDLC & RedOx technologies.
+As HSC technology is stil under development, the mixed cost model is only hypothetical.
 Hybrid systems and sole PV plants use different cost models, because the sole PV plant optimally mixes 2 accumulation technologies for smoothing.

 ### Applications of IPLPF
 #### Small-scale hybrid PV system
 A household with installed PV power <10kW is connected to the low-voltage grid, having a BESS with energy capacity ≈ 2h x installed PV power.
-After charging the BESS to a threshold SOC (e.g. 87%), the BESS provides enough power to smooth the PV infeed (overflowing PV power) to the grid for affordable costs, provided that the remaining free BESS capacity has been left for smoothing, and additional technical measures avoid the microcycling of BESS.
+After charging the BESS to a threshold SOC (e.g. 87%), the BESS provides enough power to smooth the PV infeed (overflowing PV power) to the grid for affordable costs, provided that the remaining free BESS capacity has been left for smoothing, while additional technical measures avoid its microcycling.
 The power intermittency of small scale PV plants has no impact on the grid, unless their concentration in the grid is high. ***IPLPF technology offers an affordable smoothing of PV power in the grid areas with high concentration of small-scale hybrid PV systems.***

 #### Suitable accumulators for IPLPF
 Although the IPLPF shrinks the necessary capacity and accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GI~ESS~/ΔGX up to 8 h^-1^.
 Regardless of its reduced capacity, ESS must supply the missing PV power while the direct sun beams are temporarily obscured by clouds.
 Lithium accumulators are cheap, efficient and fast, but not enough powerful for a sole IPLPF smoothing.
 It is not recommended to charge/draw a Li-Ion battery by a relative power >> 1 h^-1^, otherwise the battery’s life cycle would be curtailed.
 Such a high relative power is provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these do not provide enough cheap capacity to make the IPLPF smoothing affordable.
 The currently-available RedOx and EDLC technologies do not harmonize with the IPLPF sole smoothing requirements.